alexrbs/apiAutomatedTest/README.md

 # apiAutomatedTest

-Automated tests using rest-assured and testng
+Automated tests built with gradle using rest-assured and testng